 And of course, check out Fubo TV as previously mentioned, if you love soccer.

 TennisTV offers a variety of streaming packages.
 As of this writing, you can pay $14.99 per month or $119.95 for the whole year.
 TennisTV is the official live video streaming service of the ATP World Tour and WTA.
 The Grand Slams are not available on TennisTV though.

 If you only watch a few games a month, then watching them at a sports bar is still cheaper than cable TV!
 And, it’s usually more fun watching with a lot of fans.

 If a friend has cable or satellite TV who is also a sports fan, see if you can watch games with them at their place.
 If you bring a six-pack or snacks, I bet you’ll be welcome.

 Well, I hope some of these ideas are useful to you!
-Obviously, if you subscribe to all of them, it would cost a lot, but if you only get one or two, it’s a lot cheaper than cable.
+Obviously, if you subscribe to all of them, it would cost a lot, but if you only get one or two, it’s cheaper than cable.

 Let me know in the comment section below if you find any other ways to watch sports on TV without paying an arm and a leg!
 If you found this article useful, please share it with your friends and family!
 Thanks, Brian.